Projects

 Experience History Image 1

-Step 1 – Sentor Welch and farmer Dwight Bullis at media event with Jim Muir to introduce the digester project.
-Special benefits will include reduction of phosphorus runoff into adjacent Lake Champlain and odor reduction at the elementary school next door.
+Step 1 – Sentor Welch and farmer Dwight Bullis at media event with Jim Muir to introduce the project.
+Benefits will include reduction of phosphorus runoff into Lake Champlain and odor reduction at the elementary school next door.

 Experience History Image 2

 Step 2 – The work begins.
-(Right to Left) Team member John Forcier discusses engineering considerations with Brenden Williams of Biogest Biogas and farm owner Dwight Bullis.
+(Right to Left) Team member John Forcier discusses engineering considerations with Biogest Biogas and farm owner Dwight Bullis.

 Step 3 – “Efficiency Vermont” has stepped in to provide the excavation and piping costs to deliver the heat from the generator set to the farm’s new worker housing.
 This saves money and further reduces the use of fossil fuels such as propane.